Gluten: Bread products

 Gluten forms when glutenin molecules cross-link via disulfide bonds to form a submicroscopic network attached to gliadin, which contributes viscosity (thickness) and extensibility to the mix.
 If this dough is leavened with yeast, fermentation produces carbon dioxide bubbles, which, trapped by the gluten network, cause the dough to rise.
 Baking coagulates the gluten, which, along with starch, stabilizes the shape of the final product.
 Gluten content has been implicated as a factor in the staling of bread, possibly because it binds water through hydration.

 The formation of gluten affects the texture of the baked goods.
 Gluten's attainable elasticity is proportional to its content of glutenins with low molecular weights, as this portion contains the preponderance of the sulfur atoms responsible for the cross-linking in the gluten network.

 Using flour with higher gluten content leads to chewier doughs such as those found in pizza and bagels, while using flour with less gluten content yields tender baked goods such as pastry products.

 Generally, bread flours are high in gluten (hard wheat); pastry flours have a lower gluten content.
 Kneading promotes the formation of gluten strands and cross-links, creating baked products that are chewier (as opposed to more brittle or crumbly).
-The "chewiness" increases as the dough is kneaded for longer times.
+The "chewiness" increases as the dough is kneaded for longer.
 An increased moisture content in the dough enhances gluten development, and very wet doughs left to rise for a long time require no kneading (see no-knead bread).
 Shortening inhibits formation of cross-links and is used, along with diminished water and less kneading, when a tender and flaky product, such as a pie crust, is desired.

 The strength and elasticity of gluten in flour is measured in the baking industry using a farinograph.
 This gives the baker a measurement of quality for different varieties of flours when developing recipes for various baked goods.